 In the winter we have pretty bad weather, so we generally nip back to the cottage for a meal and a nice cuppa.
 We enjoy watching TV so something good on always does the trick.
 Summer however is a different kettle of fish!
 We love to be outside, walking lily and pottering in the garden.
 We try to take advantage of the dry days if we can....as we don’t get many here in west Wales!

-We are often asked questions about how to do things - i.e. how to make a dogs nose look wet, how to paint wet fur ect.
-A number of years ago we wrote and illustrated a course on Pet Portraits which you can purchase / enrol on with the London Art College where you can have one to one tuition with a professional pet portrait artist.
+If you find you are still struggling, looking for a tutor or a course might be what you need.
+A number of years ago we wrote and illustrated a distance learning course on Pet Portraits which you can purchase / enrol on with the London Art College.
+You can have one to one tuition with a professional pet portrait artist.
 You can find out how to do most of these things from there.
-If you are looking for free resources on how to draw and paint, our collection of links below might help.

 Pet Portraits Diploma Course - Teaching you how to paint and draw portraits.